AccelByte/chat-filter-grpc-plugin-server-python/README.md

    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx    # Use your ngrok auth token
    ```

 5. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
-This is different from the Oauth Client from the Setup section and it is required by [demo.sh](demo.sh) script after this register the `gRPC Server` URL and also to create and delete test users.

    - ADMIN:NAMESPACE:{namespace}:CHAT:CONFIG - READ, UPDATE
    - ADMIN:NAMESPACE:{namespace}:INFORMATION:USER:* - DELETE

-   > :warning: **Oauth Client created in this step is different from the one from Setup section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.
+   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.

 6. Set the necessary environment variables and run the [demo.sh](demo.sh) script.
 The script will setup the necessary configuration and then give you instructions on how to send and receive chat using `wscat` between test users.
 If successful, the word `bad` in any chat will be filtered.